Master Productivity: 15 Expert-Approved Daily Tips

 3. outcome

-For example, “Call sam to get the most recent budget numbers.”
+For example, “Call Sam for the most recent budget numbers.”

 This is particularly important for large, ambiguous projects that don’t always have clear, self-evident next actions (or important projects you know you’re likely to put off).

-Writing them this way forces you to clarify what physical action needs to be done to move it forward.
-But it also reduces resistance.
+Writing them this way forces you to clarify what physical action is needed to move them forward, but it also reduces resistance.
 You may have to take action when you scan your to-do list for the day or the week.

-Often items that are not written this way still have more thinking to clarify the outcome.
+Often, items not written this way still require more thinking to clarify the outcome.

 Brent Sweitzer LPC RPT is a professional counselor in private practice in Cumming, GA.